 You can receive an adjustment pension (omställningspension) if your spouse or registered partner dies.
-The same applies to cohabiting partners, that have, had or are expecting a joint child or if you have previously been married or registered partners.
+The same applies to cohabiting partners, that have, have had or are expecting a child together or if you have previously been married or registered partners.
 You cannot however receive an adjustment pension only because you lived with the deceased.

 In order to receive an adjustment pension, you must be under 65 years of age (66 from 2023) and live with your spouse or registered partner at the time of death.
 From 2026, the age limit will gradually increase in line with increasing life expectancy.

 At the time of death, you need to also meet one of the following criteria:

 - You must live together with children under the age of 18 that one of you has custody of.